MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/deploy-remote-assist.md

 4. If you are trying a free trial, it will prompt you to start your Free Trial of Dynamics 365 Remote Assist.
 Select Continue.
 Afterwards, you will be taken to your Contacts page.
 5. If you already bought your D365 Remote Assist or D365 Remote Assist Attach and Microsoft Teams licenses, you will be taken to your Contacts page.
 6. Learn how to make calls to a remote expert on Microsoft Teams (desktop and mobile) here.

+## Next steps
+Learn how to use Remote Assist on HoloLens 1.
+Learn how to use Remote Assist on HoloLens 2.
+Learn how to use Remote Assist on mobile devices.